laurentsimon/attestation/spec/predicates/deployment.md

 These use cases are not hypothetical.
 Binding an artifact to its expected deployment environment is one of the principles used internally at Google; it is also a feature provided by [Google Cloud Binauthz](https://cloud.google.com/binary-authorization/).

-The decision to allow or deny a deployment request may happen "real-time", i.e. the control plane may query an online authorization service at the time of the deployment.
+The decision to allow or deny a deployment request may happen in "real-time", i.e. the control plane may query an online authorization service at the time of the deployment.
 Such an authorization service requires low-latency / high-availability SLOs to avoid deployment outage.
 This is exarcebated in systems like Kubernetes where admission webhooks run for every pod deployed.
 Thus it is often desirable